 Each Series QA Angle Wrench or Angle Screwdriver is made up of modules or units.
 These units can be disassembled for repair or service without affecting remaining units that require no service.
 The same modules are not included in every model.
-Direct drive models have no clutches.
 To separate the modules, proceed as follows:

-1. Lightly grasp the hex body portion of the Angle Head (100) in copper-covered or leather-covered vise jaws in a manner that provides access to the Coupling Nut (104).
+Lightly grasp the hex body portion of the Angle Head (100) in copper-covered or leather-covered vise jaws in a manner that provides access to the Coupling Nut (104).